c9s/fsrename/README.md

 ### FILTER OPTIONS

-`-match` pre-filter the files and directories based on the given regular pattern.
+`-match [regexp pattern]` pre-filter the files and directories based on the given regular pattern.

-`-contains` pre-filter the files and directories based on the given string needle.
+`-contains [string]` pre-filter the files and directories based on the given string needle.

 `-f`,`-file` only for files.

 `-d`, `-dir` only for directories.

-`-ext` find files with matched file extension.
+`-ext [extension name]` find files with matched file extension.

 ### REPLACEMENT OPTIONS